spacexnu/adlermedrado.com.br/content/now.md

 * FastAPI
 * Rest

-I'm also doing a hard work add monitoring and observality to the services that my team is responsible, at this moment i'm using New Relic.
+I'm also doing a hard work add monitoring and observability to the services that my team is responsible, at this moment i'm using New Relic.

 # Work and Life
 * Remote work, work anywhere